shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- correct the initialization of the form
+- Correct the initialization of the form

 1. In the **Tree view**, select and expand **MilestoneScreen**.